THIS IS HOW THE EXPANSIVE CEMENT ROAR WORKS

 - When using the temperature table, keep in mind that the temperature of the hole can be much higher than the temperature of the surrounding air if it is in the sun or affected by a nearby heat source due to machinery or by drilling the holes.

 - Low temperature, hard stone, or holes that are too far apart can lengthen the breaking time.
 If after a full day no crack appears, wait a bit before thinking about an error in the mix.
-MINORT EXPANSIVE CEMENT continues to press for 24-48 hours.
+ROAR EXPANSIVE CEMENT continues to press for 24-48 hours.

-- If when mixing the EXPANSIVE MINORT CEMENT it starts to emit steam in the bucket, add 2-3 liters of water, remove, clean and throw the mixture in the trash.
+- If when mixing the EXPANSIVE ROAR CEMENT it starts to emit steam in the bucket, add 2-3 liters of water, remove, clean and throw the mixture in the trash.
 This happens because too much time has passed since the beginning of the mix.

 - If smoke or steam begins to fill in the holes, this is a sign that the mixture may burst.
 Immediately clean the area of people.
 Vapors are not dangerous or toxic in any way.